samepool/EasyRunFinal/README.md

     -Frontend Testing: Employs Jest as the test Runner and React Test Library.
 This is       meant to simulate user interaction
     -Manual/Exploratory Test: Directly testing by interacting with the app UX/UI.

+  ---
+  Setup & Installation
+  ---
+  1. Clone Repository and install git clone EasyRunFinal cd EasyRunFinal

+  2. Backend Setup:
+     Bash
+     cd backend
+     npm install
+       #Create .env file for your database string
+     npm run migrate # or sequelize db:migrate npm run seed # creates initial 'throw away' manager profile npm run dev # starts backend server

+3. Frontend Setup
+   Bash

+   cd ../frontend
+   npm install
+   #create a .env file in the frontend directory with your backend API URL
+   npm run dev

+  4. Access the Application: Access the address provided by the frontend development server. (usually http://localhost:5173)

 Future Project Development and Cut out Features

-(The first is the ability for the manager to edit or delete the Trip-Request, Schedules, and Trips created.
-These weren't added due to complexity and time constraints but are fully intended to be within the project)
+-> Comprehensive Edit/Delete Capabilities: Full implementation allowing managers to edit or delete all created entities, including Trip Requests, Schedules, and Trips.
+While foundational support exists, these specific UI and backedn update/delete paths for manages were not prioritized for the MVP.

-(On the Back end Twilio functionality was added but not implemented on the front end.
-This was due to a lack of ability to apply the function in a testable, stable way as well as time constraints.
-This will be added in future iterations.
-It is intended that the manager will be able to message updates to the transportation worker regarding updates, cancellations and other pertinent information regarding a trip).
+->Twilio Integration: Backend Twilio functionality was added but not exposed or utilized on the front end.
+This was intended that the manager could send SMS updates to the transportation worker regarding changess, cancellations and other pertinent information regarding a trip.
+This was deferred due to the complexities of stable and testable frontend implementation within time constraints

-(The use of a map function to help develop a projected ETA for Transportation Workers to reach a Destination and return).
+-> Map & ETA Functionality:Integration of a map service to help develop projected times of Arrival(ETAs) for Transportation Workers aiding in trip planning and real-time updates.

-(A pool function where the Employee is able to be assigned to runs and mark their available or unavailable status dynamically did not make it in there due to time constraints).
+-> Employee Pool & Availability: A dynamic feature allowing employees to be assigned to "runs" and to mark their availability or lackthereof, providing a more flexible and responsive scheduling system.